brousalis/bendystraw/README.md

-`gulp server:production` | runs a server with the production build `gulp build:staging` | builds the staging app to `/build` `gulp build:production` | builds the production app to `/build` `gulp deploy:staging` | builds and deploys staging build to an AWS bucket `gulp deploy:production` | builds and deploys production build to an AWS bucket `gulp images` | optimize images and put them in the build folder `gulp images:copy` | copy images from bower components into dev folder `gulp images:optimize` | optimizes images from source folder and into dev folder
+`gulp server:production` | runs a server with the production build `gulp build:staging` | builds the staging app to `/build` `gulp build:production` | builds the production app to `/build` `gulp deploy:staging` | builds and deploys staging build to an S3 bucket `gulp deploy:production` | builds and deploys production build to an S3 bucket `gulp images` | optimize images and put them in the build folder `gulp images:copy` | copy images from bower components into dev folder `gulp images:optimize` | optimizes images from source folder and into dev folder